samvloeberghs/kwerri-oss-bu/projects/ngx-seo/README.md

 # ngx-seo

-`ngx-seo` is a library to help generate and inject proper JSON-LD objects, Meta and other tags in the head that allow for social sharing into server-side generated Angular applications using Universal.
+`ngx-seo` is a library to help generate and inject proper JSON-LD objects, Meta and other tags in the head that allow for social sharing into server-side generated, or prerendered Angular applications using [Universal](https://angular.io/guide/universal) or [Scully](https://scully.io/).

 **Important:**
-In general you should only use these services when you are using Angular Universal.
+In general you should only use these services when you are using a technique to generate static (initial) versions of your applications' pages (with for example Angular Universal or Scully).

 Generating meta tags and JSON-LD on the frontend is basically useless as not all crawlers are able to generate and render JS heavy applications.
 The only exception is the 2-round indexing mechanism that Google Search / Index leverages.